KernelHaven/IncrementalDeadCodeAnalysis/README.md

 This is an analysis-plugin for the [IncrementalAnalysesInfrastructure](https://github.com/KernelHaven/IncrementalAnalysesInfrastructure) performing the DeadCodeAnalysis.
 This analysis does not work without the incremental infrastructure plugin.

-Similar to UndeadAnalyzer, two variants of the analysis exist (a single-threaded and a multithreaded version):
+Similar to UndeadAnalyzer, two variants of the analysis exist (a single-threaded and a multithreaded version)

 ## Usage